danixland/wp_manager/README.md

 and the script will tell you to go and edit it to suit your system configuration.

+Once you're done, double check your settings with

+    wp_manager -k

-Once you're done, you'll want to populate your cache directory with all the WordPress goodies that you need, so go ahead and issue:
+and if everything looks fine you can populate your cache directory with all the WordPress goodies that you need, so go ahead and issue:

     wp_manager -s